SwiftOnSecurity/sysmon-config/README.md

 Note: Exact syntax and filtering choices are deliberate to catch appropriate entries and to have as little performance impact as possible.
 Sysmon's filtering abilities are different than the built-in Windows auditing features, so often a different approach is taken than the normal static listing of every possible important area.

-You can contact @SwiftOnSecurity on Twitter for any urgent questions or issues.

 ## Use ##
 ### Install ###
 Run with administrator rights